Hyoni1129/vscode-ai-dev-agent/docs/guides/user-guide.md

 ## Using the Chat Interface

-The AI Dev Team Agent is accessible through VS Code's chat interface:
+The VS Code AI Dev Agent is accessible through VS Code's chat interface:

 ### Starting a Workflow